 Dr Carter laughed again.
 ‘Well, never mind,’ he said, leading the way to his office.
 ‘Life can’t be all fun and games.’

-Kirby tried crossing his legs then gave up having been frowned at by Shirley who’s shin he’d kicked in the process.
+Kirby tried crossing his legs, then gave up when Shirley frowned, having kicked her shin.
 ‘I take it you’re attached to the University, Newcastle that is?’

 ‘In the Armfield?’